 In Everything is a Product, Mike Belsito and Paul McAvinchey “talk product” with all different types of product people.
-From food purveyors to software developers … and yes, even drug dealers.
+From food purveyors to software developers … and even drug producers.
 The result is not only a collection of stories that can help any Product Manager better develop their own product, but life insights that can help improve productivity, creativity, and innovation.

 Products have existed since the beginning of mankind.
 The first time an early human “caveman” traded fur, food, or tools — he was essentially marketing a product.
 Something that must be carefully developed and properly marketed in order to get something else in return.

 Over time, the term “product” has been used to describe so many different types of things.
-From a package of gum to illicit drugs, financial services, informational materials, food, and even software.
+From a package of gum to marijuana, financial services, informational materials, food, and even software.
 In modern times, people have been employed to create these products at an industrial scale, with roles ranging from designers to business analysts to marketers to engineers.
 And even more recently, a role specifically focused on coordinating these functions has arisen; the Product Manager.

 The Product Manager is the person responsible for overseeing how products are developed, launched, and brought to the marketplace.
 With so many different types of products, the Product Manager role varies quite a bit.
 Because the product world is so fragmented, it’s become increasingly difficult for a Product Manager to get a handle of what’s relevant and useful so that they can learn and grow professionally.